libretro/docs/docs/guides/runahead.md

 At best an action will be visible on the next frame, so the frames of lag are **the amount of time you pushed "K" minus 1**.

-If you did select an higher number than needed, you will see a stutter/rollback when pushing buttons and possibly various weirdnesses.
+If you did select an higher number than needed, you will see a stutter/rollback when pushing buttons and possibly various weirdness.
 If you selected a lower number, repeating the test above will take more than 1 push on the "K" hotkey to see your character move.

 ## Can I always use Run Ahead?